-The vaccination strategy has been based on the prevention of mortality and the maintenance of the health and social care systems.
-As the risk of mortality from COVID-19 increases with age, Phase 1 of the vaccination programme was primarily based on age.
-Phase 2 was aimed at offering all first doses to all eligible adults in Wales by the end of July.
-Public Health Wales' COVID-19 vaccination guidance details the strategy for the vaccination program for Wales.
+A program has now begun to offer COVID-19 vaccinations to the public.
+This strategy has been based on the prevention of mortality and the maintenance of the health and social care systems.
+As the risk of mortality from COVID-19 increases with age, prioritisation is primarily based on age.
+Public Health Wales COVID-19 Vaccination Guidance and NHS England details the strategy for the vaccination program.
+The first phase vaccination program will prioritise: